swiftlang/swift-evolution/proposals/NNNN-if-let-shorthand.md

 print(foo) // "bar"
 ```

-This is different from Swift's optional binding conditions (`if let foo = foo`), which define a new, _separate_ variable.
+This is different from Swift's optional binding conditions (`if let foo = foo`), which define a new, _separate_ variable in the inner scope.
 This is a defining characteristic of optional binding conditions in Swift, so any shorthand syntax must make it abundantly clear that a new variable is being declared.

+### Don't permit `if var foo`

+Since `if var foo = foo` is significantly less common that `if let foo = foo`, we could potentially choose to _not_ support `var` in this shorthand syntax.

+`var` shadowing has the potential to be more confusing than `let` shadowing -- `var` introduces a new _mutable_ variable, and any mutations to the new variable are not shared with the original optional variable. `if var foo = foo` already exists, and it seems unlikely that `if var foo` would be more confusing / less clear than the existing syntax.

+Since `let` and `var` are interchangable elsewhere in the language, that should also be the case here -- disallowing `if var foo` would be inconsistent with existing optional binding condition syntax.
+If we were using an alternative spelling that _did not_ use `let`, it may be reasonable to exclude `var` -- but since we are using `let` here, `var` should also be allowed.

 ## Acknowledgments

 Many thanks to Craig Hockenberry, who recently wrote about this topic in [Let’s fix `if let` syntax](https://forums.swift.org/t/lets-fix-if-let-syntax/48188) which directly informed this proposal.

+Thanks to Ben Cohen for suggesting the alternative `if let foo?` spelling.

+Thanks to Chris Lattner for suggesting to consider whether or not we should support `if var foo`.

+Thanks to [tera](https://forums.swift.org/u/tera/summary) for suggesting the alternative `if foo` spelling.

+Thanks to James Dempsey for providing the "consistency with existing optional binding conditions" example.